MonitSharma/Lattice_Based_EOS/README.md

     charge chemical potential , Strangeness Chemical potential, pressure, entropy, density, Baryon density, Strangeness density, charge density, energy density and speed of sound, in that order.

-    - "AllTherm_No_QS_Taylor.dat" : In this file all the thermodynamic quantitie are calculated on a 2D computational grid, rather than a 4D one in the previous case.
+    - "AllTherm_No_QS_Taylor.dat" : In this file all the thermodynamic quantities are calculated on a 2D computational grid, rather than a 4D one in the previous case.
 The 2D being Temperature and Baryonic chemical potential.
 Here we take the assumption of Electric charge chemical potential and Strangeness Chemical Potential to be vanishing.
     It also prints the same thermodynamic quantities as above and in the same order.